newhavenrb/conferences/16_Mini_Talk_Sarah_Mei.md

-Having a bunch of decent ideas a different times is typical If you act on these ideas and build them up, you can succeed like Matz His genious was notices small problems and fixing them as he noticed them over a long period of time At somepoint, you might notice all the small parts are components which can be composed to solve large problems
+Having a bunch of decent ideas a different times is typical If you act on these ideas and build them up, you can succeed like Matz His genius was noticing small problems and fixing them as he noticed them over a long period of time At some point, you might notice all the small parts are components which can be composed to solve large problems